-Anti-SIDS recommendations by the American Academy of Pediatrics support sharing your bedroom with Baby for the beginning of his life, up to his first year.
+Anti-SIDS recommendations by the American Academy of Pediatrics support sharing your bedroom with Baby for the beginning of their life, up to their first year.
 This means that finding space for a nursery or child’s bedroom isn’t a problem that needs an immediate fix.
-Instead, for many families, it’s an issue that only gets pressing when he starts growing out of the bassinet, or when his parents start to miss having a little privacy at night.
+Instead, for many families, it’s an issue that only gets pressing when they start growing out of the bassinet, or when their parents start to miss having a little privacy at night.
 However, waiting may mean that you have to convert a room that wasn’t meant to be a nursery into one.

 Ways to make room when you don’t have room

-- Spread the nursery around: Once Baby’s space to sleep is set up, there’s no reason everything else he owns needs to share the same space.
+- Spread the nursery around: Once Baby’s space to sleep is set up, there’s no reason everything else they own needs to share the same space.
 Arrange your home in whatever way will be the most convenient for you and your family.
 A toy box in the living room, stash of baby toiletries and bath toys in the bathroom, and space on your own bookshelf for a board book section keeps Baby’s things from needing a central location.
-And if Baby spends most of his time in the living room, it makes sense that his changing station could be set up nearer to his play area than his sleep space.
+And if Baby spends most of their time in the living room, it makes sense that their changing station could be set up nearer to their play area than their sleep space.

 - Block it out: Even if you haven’t actually got a second room, sectioning off your space from Baby’s using different colored throw-rugs can be a great, decorative way to maintain an independent sense of your own room while still keeping Baby close.

 - Mini-cribs: Babies are small, and their beds can be, too, even once they grow out of the bassinet stage.

 Ideas that might be better on paper than in reality